ruquant/kg1/README.md

 Alternatively, Nix users can activate a shell with the required dependencies with `nix develop`.

 ### Setup Rust

+(Mac users, don't miss the section for you further down!)

 The suggested [Rust](https://www.rust-lang.org/) version is `1.66.0`.